sm4j/hello-world/README.md

 # hello-world
 This repository is for practicing the GitHub Flow

-This is a small practice for GitHub.
+This is for Part 5 of Lab0.